Male student in class

 International Studies promotes global understanding and lifelong learning through an international, intercultural, and interdisciplinary curriculum.
 It fosters understanding of world societies and global issues from many different disciplinary perspectives.

-Students from a variety of majors may choose to enroll in The Washington Semester, where they may study and intern in the nation’s capitol.
+Students from a variety of majors may choose to enroll in The Washington Semester, where they may study and intern in the nation’s capital.

 Minors